decanTyme/example-gatsby-site/README.md

 # ...
 ```

 Wait for the processes to finish.
-Depending on your hardware and internet speed, it may take a while.
+Depending on your hardware, it may take a while.
 It will look similar to the following if finished:

 ```bash
 # ...